Meta has begun offering Instagram youth accounts to people under 16 in Vietnam, under parental control.

 So you'll need to accept new follow requests, and non-followers won't be able to see your content or interact with you.

-Teen accounts will be set to a strict messaging mode, allowing messages only from people they follow or have a previous connection with.
+Teen accounts will be set to a strict messaging mode, allowing them to only receive messages from people they follow or have a previous connection with.

 Kids will automatically be placed on the highest level of sensitive content controls to limit access to inappropriate content, like graphic violence or content promoting cosmetic surgery, on Explore and Reels.

-Instagram will automatically enable the highest level of its anti-bullying feature Hidden Words, which filters out offensive words or phrases in comments and direct messages.
+Instagram will automatically enable the highest level of its anti-bullying feature, Hidden Words, which filters out offensive words and phrases in comments and direct messages.

-Instagram will also send reminders to teens to leave the app after 60 minutes of use each day, and it will automatically turn on sleep mode from 10 p.m. to 7 a.m., which will silence notifications overnight and automatically send responses to direct messages.
+Instagram will also send reminders to teens to leave the app after 60 minutes of use each day, and sleep mode will be automatically enabled from 10 p.m. to 7 a.m., which will silence notifications overnight and automatically send responses to direct messages.

 Parents have control